 If you hesitated in answering any of these questions, it might be time to implement a strategic and proven system – an employee engagement survey.
-Many managers find surveys a beneficial way to gauge the temperature of the climate of your company’s culture.
+Many managers find surveys a beneficial way to gauge the climate of your company’s culture.

-- Which attributes are valued in leaders and employees?
+- Which attributes do you value in leaders and other employees?

 - What is the level of satisfaction with employee compensation?

 - How can employee satisfaction be enhanced?
-Ask if options such as flextime, telecommuting, employee recognition programs, etc. are important.
+Ask if options such as flextime, remote work, employee recognition programs, etc. are important.

 - What can be done to increase your company’s customer service levels?
 Customer satisfaction?
 Customer loyalty, productivity, quality or profit.

 - What can be done to make the organization more competitive?
 Is it increasing employee satisfaction or engagement?
 Level of customer service?
 Productivity?
 Change in management?